*Taken from a message given by Adrian Rogers.

 There is a story that is told of Salvation Army founder William Booth.
 In his later years and in frail health, he was invited to say a word of encouragement to a convocation.
 Unable to attend, he sent a telegram with a simple yet powerful message.
 It had one word on it: “Others.”

-Philippians 2:3-4: “Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.
-Look not every man on his own things, but every man also on the things of others."
+Philippians 2:3-4 says, “Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
+Let each of you look out not only for his own interests, but also for the interests of others."

 Here are eight things that I hope, by God’s grace, you will start to do for others.

 The last command that Jesus gave His disciples before He was crucified was: “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another” (John 13:34-35).
 Jesus gave this command right after He washed His disciples’ feet.
 He wanted to illustrate that this kind of love serves one another and not because we deserve it.

 Romans 15:7 says “Therefore receive one another, just as Christ also received us, to the glory of God.”
 It’s so important that churches receive all who enter their doors especially those who are weak in their faith: “Receive one who is weak in the faith, but not to disputes over doubtful things” (Romans 14:1).
 Paul exhorts us not to argue with a person about things that are doubtful such as the way a person looks or how refined his manners are.

 A greeting is an outward acknowledgment of an inner shared life.
 Romans 16:16 says, “Greet one another with a holy kiss.
 The churches of Christ greet you.”
 We need to greet each other personally, impartially, thoughtfully, and wisely.
 How important is a friendly greeting?
 One study showed that a visitor decides whether or not he likes a church within the first twelve minutes.